Karenxzr/IDHmut/README.md

 '--tissuepct_value',type=int,default=0.7 (for quality control)

-'--magnification',type=str,default='multi' (when leave it as default 2.5x, 5x,10x,20x will all be tiled, otherwise assign one target magnification)
+'--magnification',type=str,default='multi' (by default 2.5x, 5x, 10x, 20x will all be tiled, otherwise assign one target magnification).
+Note that for training, tiles from a specific magnification will be used.
+It is recommended to examine the validation performance using different magnifications to choose the optimal one.

-Example command: (will tile 2.5x patches with tissue percentage over 50%)
+### Example: (will tile 2.5x patches with tissue percentage over 50%)

 `python3 Tiling.py --df_path '/path/to/csv/file.csv' --target_path '/root/folder/path/for/tiles'  --tissuepct_value 0.5 --magnification '2.5x'`

-## 2. Training Model
+## 2. Model Training

 After tiling the slides, we can start training models.

 Prepare a csv file for --df_path is required.
-Example can be found in csv folder with name of training.csv.
-Basically, three columns are required: 1. label column, use --y_col to assign label name; 2.
-'Path': paths for storing all tiles from each slide; 3.
+Example can be found in csv folder with name of `training.csv`.
+Basically, three columns are required: 1. label column, use `--y_col` to assign label name; 2.
+'Path': paths for the tiles generated from each slide in the previous step; 3.
 'Train_Test': containing values of 'Train'/'Validation'/'Test'.
 Train and Validation are required.

 Some important arguments:

-'--result_dir', type=str': folder path for save model
+'--result_dir', type=str': folder path for saving the model

-'--df_path': path to meta data
+'--df_path': path to the training meta data

 '--gpu': at least two gpus are required, default is '0,1,2,3'